You are here

 Varnish Cache is a HTTP accelerator designed for dynamic, content-heavy web sites as well as heavily consumed APIs.
 You can install it in front of any server that speaks HTTP and configure it to cache the contents.
 It typically speeds up delivery with a factor of 300 - 1000x, depending on your architecture.
 In addition to its performance, one of the key features of Varnish Cache is the flexibility of VCL (its configuration language).
 VCL enables you to write policies on how incoming requests should be handled.

 What You Can Monitor

-Our Varnish Cache Opspack allows you to pull vital information from your environment including connection information, number of sessions/client requests, thread statistics and much more.
+Our Varnish Cache application monitoring Opspack allows you to pull vital information from your environment including connection information, number of sessions/client requests, thread statistics and much more.

 Note: This Opspack has been tested and configured against Varnish Cache 4.0 and 5.0.
 To monitor Varnish Cache 3.0, use Application - Varnish Cache 3.0 Opspack.